exporl/auditory-eeg-challenge-2024/content/registration.md

 - Winners will be selected according to the best performance for every single task.
 One winner for each task will be selected
 - The top 5 teams will be determined as follows: the top 2 teams for track 1 and the top two teams for track 2.
 The fifth team will be chosen as the third-ranking team in the task with the most submissions.
 - Each participant can only be included in one participating team
-- The use of any external data that the organizers do not provide is strictly prohibited.
 - Participants can use the full training set to train the models for both tasks.
 We encourage the participants to explore different prepro- cessing and data augmentation methods to better train the models.
 All stimulus information can be used for training, provided that the information can be deduced based on the training set.